Design on a mission

 My role on the project included creative strategy and ideation, user experience design, art direction, photo direction, and a bit of copywriting.

 The Climate Reality Project, founded by former Vice President Al Gore, is a global organization dedicated to unleashing a cultural movement demanding action on the climate crisis.

 My responsibilities with the organization ranged from traditional branding, graphic design and UX to creative ideation, social media messaging, and strategic campaign direction.
 As both a veteran of the creative industry and a longtime advocate for the climate issue, I brought a unique perspective to the organization's mission with an ability to uncover ideas that resonate and have broad impact.

 Powering the revolution for climate action

 Working with Al Gore's nonprofit, The Climate Reality Project, I helped design the organization's main website, which launched in 2014.
 Conceived from the beginning as a tool for action, the site was created to empower followers with meaningful things they can do about climate change.

 With a broad user base, we made engagement with the site highly customizable for the user, ranging from low ("Get Smart"), mid-level ("Get Loud") to high ("Get Active").
 While visiting the site, users' actions are counted in the "Progress Pulse," which adds up all of the actions people have taken with Climate Reality's initiatives.
 These simplified metrics allow users to share actions taken across the site with their social networks.

-The site was created in a highly collaborative process between Climate Reality's creative department and local ad agency Made Movement.
+The fully responsive site was created in a highly collaborative process between Climate Reality's creative department and local ad agency Made Movement.
 My role throughout the process involved helping provide creative vision, user experience design, art/photo direction, content creation, and some copywriting.